rivenram/deno_blog/posts/AT3 Blog Post 2.md

 Then I send the link to my friends so they can test it on their screen & to make sure that it's live.
 ![bisaga](images/bisaga.JPG)

-"Does it work"
+'Does it work?'
-"Yes.
-It works on phone too"
+'Yes.
+It works on phone too'.
-"Ok thanks"
+'Ok thanks!'

+To think that I created an interesting tool that is beneficial for me and others are fascinating.
+Especially since it is related to my hobby, which got me fired up in doing the assignment.

+Next step = filming the video.